Tour starts at 9:00 am. Different pick up time and location on request. You can find time when guide will come to pick you up in your booking invoice.

-After your guide picks you up in the hotel we gather all tourist of the group together and start our tour.
-Exploring of main Lisbon’s sightseeing you begin at the starting point which is the Eduardo VII Park.
+After your guide picks you up in the hotel we start to explore the main Lisbon’s sightseeing.
+Your tour begin at the starting point which is the Eduardo VII Park.
 This is the largest park occupies an area of 26 hectares to the north of the Avenida da Liberdade and the Marquess of Pombal Square, in the center of the city.

 Then on our way to Alfama district goes through main square Rossio, we going to visit Lisbon Cathedral (Sé de Lisboa), is a Roman Catholic parish church, the oldest church in the City, the building has been modified several times and survived many earthquakes.